Federation Peak: History

 The first westerner to sight the peak was the surveyor James Sprent who was carrying out a trigonometrical survey of Tasmania.
 He described it as "the Obelisk".
 It became known as Sprent's Obelisk, however in 1901 it was officially named Federation Peak in honour of the Federation of Australia by Thomas Bather Moore while cutting a track from Hastings to Port Davey via Old River.

 It took almost 50 years after the first western sighting for the summit to be reached, a testament to the harshness of southwest Tasmania.
 Challenges include thick horizontal scrub, ancient cool temperate rainforest, exceptionally steep and harsh terrain on the surrounding ridges and highly unpredictable weather generated by the roaring forties.

 After several unsuccessful attempts by various groups in the late 1940s, a party from the Geelong College Exploration Society led by John Béchervaise reached the summit on the 27 January 1949.

-The exposed and technical nature of the usual route that is usually climbed unroped has resulted in a number of fatalities; most recently on 30 December 2024 when a bushwalker fell to his death.
+The exposed and technical nature of the usual route that is usually climbed unroped has resulted in a number of fatalities; most recently in November 2025.